html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h3 id="toc-server">Decide what image to load on the server</h3>

 You can defer the decision to the server-side by writing custom request handlers for each image you serve.
-Such a handler would check for retina support based on User-Agent (the only piece of information relayed to the server).
+Such a handler would check for Retina support based on User-Agent (the only piece of information relayed to the server).
 Then, based on whether the server-side logic wants to serve HiDPI assets, you load the appropriate asset (named according to some